 Although the Legacy Club is not a traditional Vegas nightclub, it’s still a good idea to dress like you’re going to one.
-The rooftop lounge is high-end and classy, and the dress code is strictly enforced.
+The rooftop bar is high-end and classy, and the dress code is strictly enforced.

 Here’s the club’s official policy: